mlcourses/lab-3-blog-post-group6_cs281/post.md

 As mentioned above, we will use Voltage Divider and Potentiometer for the circuit in this lab.
 First, let's see what they are:

-- **The Voltage Divide**r: is an *arrangment of resistors*.
+- **The Voltage Divider**: is an *arrangment of resistors*.
 The goal of building a voltage divider is to modify the voltage value going through a circuit as we want.

 [This is an example of the arrangement of resistors (creating a Voltage Divider) compared to a simple circuit without the voltage divider](https://drive.google.com/file/d/1-N5O_i_QeqHqdP0CTq7SlfFA_EzuxVC9/view)

-- **The potentiometer (the "pot"):** A potentiometer is a variable resistor that allows us to adjust our voltage divider.
+- **The potentiometer (the "pot"):** A potentiometer is a *variable resistor* that allows us to adjust our voltage divider.
 The idea behind the way the potentiometer on voltage divider is that it changes the resistance values going through the voltage divider.
 Hence, we will change the voltage values based on the effect of resistance onto voltage value of a circuit, which is presented by the formula:

 [Simple voltage formula](https://drive.google.com/file/d/1oqhVUFsj-R9r1wd_B5hHpJMXX-YNMIA2/view)

 [Now with the voltage divider, our formula turns into](https://drive.google.com/file/d/1_H_ns-8sXkxy_MkouRRxsUaltquBEgTu/view)